enginmanap/limonEngine-docs/docs/RenderingPipeline.rst

 * **RenderMethod** -selects which RenderMethod renders geometry through this shader pass.
 See `RenderMethod Extension Point`_ below.
 * **Camera name** -names which camera's culling results this pass uses.
 Multiple cameras with independent culling results are supported.

+When the selected RenderMethod exposes configurable parameters, those parameter widgets appear on the node directly beneath the RenderMethod field.
+The values are saved with the node graph and the runtime pipeline -see `RenderMethod Extension Point`_ below.

 The pipeline editor performs **automatic stage reordering** at compile time -passes are ordered for correctness based on their dependency graph.